alcidesrh/laravel-generic-resource/readme.md

 <br>

-**Important:** In order to return nested relations data it is require make the query on the Model Fascade.
+**Important:** In order to return nested relations data it is require make the query on the model's Fascade.

 ```php
     // this will work